Get

 multiple kittens in a litter box

-Although cat litter trays are an unglamorous side of cat parenting, these items are more than just a bathroom for cats as they also act as sacred spots and private retirement places for kitties.
-For this reason, the short answer might be a rough no. Each cat requires its litter box-meaning that you need multiple trays if you own multiple cats.
+Although cat litter trays are an unglamorous side of cat parenting, these items are more than just a bathroom for cats, as they also act as sacred spots and private retirement places for kitties.
+For this reason, the short answer might be a rough no. Each cat requires their own litter box, meaning that you need multiple trays if you own multiple cats.

 The Cat-to-Litter Box Ratio

-Unlike dogs, cats are picky about where they relieve themselves.
+Cats are often picky about where they relieve themselves.
 Forcing them to share a litter box is among the reasons why good-behaved kitties start exhibiting inappropriate toilet behavior, like preferring other locations for toilets.

 Image Credit: Lightspruch, Shutterstock